finopsfoundation/focus_converters/focus_converter_base/docs/writing_configs.md

 - Basic knowledge of YAML syntax.
 - Access to the system or application that uses this configuration.
-- The reference dataset "aws_catergory_mapping.csv" should be available at the specified path.
+- The reference dataset "aws_category_mapping.csv" should be available at the specified path.

 #### Operation documentation examples